-- 1. To generate awareness and sensitise relevant stakeholders on public procurement policies and practises especially the experiences of stakeholders following the enactment of the Rajasthan Transparency in Public Procurement Act, 2012. - 2.
+- 1. To generate awareness and sensitise relevant stakeholders on public procurement policies and practises especially the experiences of stakeholders in regards to Public Procurement System. - 2.
 To obtain stakeholder-inputs on policy briefs exploring interfaces between procurement policy and other macroeconomic policies such as manufacturing policy, competition policy, sustainable procurement, trade policy, fiscal policy and state-government-level-procurement policy in order to devise a coherent and appropriate National Public Procurement Policy in India.